sendgrid/smtpapi-go/USAGE.md

 #### Adding a single 'send at' date

-The `header.AddSendEachAt` method is a good way to add the time to send at.
+The `header.AddSendEachAt` method is a good way to add the time to send the email.

 This method requires a unix timestamp as the input.